neuracr/privacyAggretationTSPOC/README.md

-POC for the Privacy-Preserving Aggregation of Time-Series Data paper from ndss2011
+# POC for the Privacy-Preserving Aggregation of Time-Series Data paper from ndss2011

+Implementating the summation protocol presented.